A young activist was born as Olivia May, 5, watched her mother, Meg May, prepare signs to protest in support of Black Lives Matter.

 “I don't want them to die,” Olivia said.
 “They deserve to live happy with their families.”

-To champion her cause, Olivia made two signs, one of which reads, “Slow Down; I (heart) Ducks; Olivia, 5.”
+To champion her cause, Olivia made two signs, one of which reads, “Slow Down; I (love) Ducks; Olivia, 5.”

-May and her husband, Kevin May, supported their daughter as she installed them along West Beaver Street in Zelienople June 23.
+May and her husband, Kevin May, supported their daughter as she installed the posters along West Beaver Street in Zelienople June 23.

 Meg May expected them to stay up a week.
 But one is still standing.
 The other was replaced after it blew away in a storm.